flutter/website/src/docs/testing/common-errors.md

 ## Introduction

 This page explains several frequently-encountered Flutter Framework errors and gives suggestions on how to resolve them.
-This is a living document with more errors we’d like to add in future revisions, and we welcome contributions from all Flutter users.
+This is a living document with more errors to be added in future revisions, and your contributions are welcomed.
 Feel free to open an issue or submit a pull request to make this page more useful to you and the Flutter community.

 ### List of errors